jamesgrams/pull-up-flash/README.md

 # Pull Up Flash

 Click to open flash content on web pages in Flash Player.
-This lets you run flash games and movies you come across online in 2021 and beyond in Chromium-based browsers (Google Chrome, Edge, Brace, Vivaldi, etc.).
+This lets you run flash games and movies you come across online in 2021 and beyond in Chromium-based browsers (Google Chrome, Edge, Brace, Vivaldi, etc.) and Firefox.

 ## Installation